virlyananda/EM-ImageProcessing/vesicle-detection/README.md

 ### Save Images for Segmentation

 For segmentation purposes, we will be using the images where backgrounds have been flattened with black background.
-This would decrease the false poisitives when detecting ROIs.
+This would decrease the false positives when detecting ROIs.

 ```python
 # Save adjusted images to local directory